Cellular Mechanisms of Arrhythmia Syndromes

 This suggests that striated muscle laminopathies are predominantly protein misfolding diseases.
 Moreover, our high throughput techniques for potassium channels and lamin proteins represent a validated methodology for assessing pathogenicity for myopathic variants of uncertain significance (VUS).
 This is a major frontier for functional genomics to keep pace with genomic discovery.

 For monogenic diseases, we have created “CRISPR corrected” isogenic control iPSC lines or CRISPR modified a control line to contain the mutation.
+We also use CRISPR gene editing to introduce singular mutations into a non-disease iPSC line, so that we can isolate the mutation-specific effects in an isogenic background.
 Some of the characterization includes classical current clamp and cellular optical mapping.

 Funding Support